Bombard (musical instrument): Organology

 Bombards are woodwind instruments, and broadly considered are members of the oboe family.
 While it has a powerful sound, vaguely resembling a trumpet, the bombard is not a shawm.

 The revered musician and teacher Christophe Caron wrote on the jacket of his bombard-and-piano duet recording Gwenrann (2000), with pianist Christian Metayer: "The quality of traditional musicians proves it: it is impossible today to consider the Bombard just a simple, thunderously loud instrument with only approximate intonation.
 My wish is to show other sounds and the concert reality of this ancient oboe.
 In this sense, the piano gives its full measure to assist in exploring this potential."

 In the ethnomusicological exhibition "Sonnez Bombardes, Résonnez Binious!" held at Chateau Kerjean in Northwestern Brittany from March 3 to November 7, 2012, the detailed tri-lingual (Breton, French, and English) large-format placard descriptions of the bombard flatly stated: "The bombard is descended from the Renaissance oboe and its design reflects the accumulated musical expertise from over the centuries."

 Like other oboes, the bombard uses a brass staple as the basis for its double reed.
 Depending on the model, a conical or cylindrical outer layer of cork around the bottom section of the staple, similar to the staple of the conservatoire oboe, enables the reed to be easily and predictably placed with an airtight seal into the reed-socket at the top of the instrument.
 It is played as the oboe is played, with the reed placed between the lips, allowing for dynamic expression.
 The second octave is 'over-blown', achieved via increased lip and air pressure, or through the use of an octave key.
-Also like other oboes, the body of the instrument is made in sections which are assembled together at the joints in order to play.
+Also like other oboes, the body of the instrument is made in sections which are assembled together at the joints to play.
 In smaller instruments, the bell and body are separate, while larger instruments will also have a two-part body with a joint located between the left and right hand playing positions, as with many other contemporary woodwinds.

 Historical and simpler instruments are diatonically based, with a typical range of about an octave and a half.
 Bombards range from large bass models approaching an English horn to tiny instruments playing a high C diatonic scale.
 Typically, the smaller the instrument, the more penetrating the tone.
 The most common keys are intermediate in size.
 B♭ instruments are used with the large Bagad bands, while instruments in A and G are popular for use in bombard-biniou duos and also with Fest Noz bands using mixed instrumentation such as guitars, accordions, and violins.